-Many people in the general public consider ADHD a childhood condition that is “outgrown” by the teenage years.
+Many people in the general public consider attention deficit/hyperactivity disorder (ADHD) a childhood condition that is “outgrown” by the teenage years.
 ADHD, however, can span a lifetime with problematic symptoms that may persist past adolescence and throughout adulthood.
 Though the physical hyperactivity that is so recognizable and outwardly disruptive in the hyperactive-impulsive type of ADHD may decrease with age, the more subtle symptoms like inattention, distractibility, feelings of restlessness, poor planning, poor self-regulation, disorganization, forgetfulness and verbal impulsiveness may certainly continue and cause impairment in adults if left untreated.

 DIAGNOSING ADHD IN ADULTS

 Childhood History of SymptomsIn order to meet the criteria for an ADHD diagnosis, symptoms of ADHD must have been present in childhood.
 The adult may not have been diagnosed as a child, but there must be evidence that the individual had deficits in attention and self-control at that stage of development (before 12 to 14 years of age).
 The only exception to this is if the adult suffered from brain injury or a medical condition that resulted in ADHD symptoms.

 Does the adult currently experience significant deficits and impairment in functioning across settings –- at work, at home, in relationships?
 In order to meet the criteria for diagnosis, the adult’s daily life activities must be chronically and pervasively impaired due to the inattentive and/or impulsive symptoms.

 Can the presenting symptoms be better explained by some other condition besides ADHD?
 In order to reach an accurate diagnosis of ADHD, the doctor (or other qualified healthcare professional) must first rule out all other possible causes and explanations that could account for the ADHD-like symptoms.